 7. What is the Foreign Service?

 The U.S. Foreign Service, a commissioned service of the U.S. Government, represents the United States around the world.
 Members of the Foreign Service serve at any of the 265 American Embassies, consulates, and other diplomatic missions around the world, as well as in Washington, DC, and other domestic offices.
 They represent America abroad by implementing the foreign policy of the United States, representing U.S. interests, and protecting the interests of American citizens.
-USAID OIG currently maintains Foreign Service employees spend the majority of their careers living and working overseas.
-OIG currently operates audit offices with Foreign Service personnel in these overseas locations:
+USAID OIG Foreign Service employees spend the majority of their careers living and working overseas.
+OIG currently operates investigations field offices in these overseas locations:

 - Bangkok, Thailand